Death and the Dervish: Writing and publication

 The novel was written over a period of four years (1962-1966).
 It was published in 1966 by the Sarajevo publishing house Svjetlost and quickly gained popularity in Yugoslavia.

 Themes

 The principal theme of Death and the Dervish is "malodušnost," or faint-heartedness, cowardice or indifference (the Slavic word means literally "diminished" or "reduced soul" – the Latinate English word "pusillanimity" has the same etymology and meaning).
 The most popular interpretation of this popular novel is that Selimović employed a fictional Ottoman setting to obscure a real critique of life in socialist Yugoslavia.
-Another important component is the fact that the story reflects a real-life incident in the author’s own life, when his brother, Šefkija Selimović, an ardent Communist functionary, was imprisoned and executed by Communist authorities after the war as an example to others for a minor offense.
+Another important component is the fact that the story reflects a real-life incident in the author’s own life, when his brother, Šefkija Selimović, a Partisan officer, was court-martialled and executed in late 1944 for allegedly taking requisitioned furniture for his own use after the liberation of Tuzla.

 Awards

 The novel brought Selimović many of the highest Yugoslav literary awards, including the Njegoš award, the Ivan Goran Kovačić award and the NIN award.